espadrine/sc/doc/Readme.md

   and `form.on('progress', function(bytesReceived, bytesExpected) {})`.
 - fields: a map from the field name (eg, `fieldname` for `<input name=fieldname>`) to the corresponding form values.
-- files: a map from the fiel name (eg, `fieldname` for `<input name=content type=file>`) to a list of files, each with properties:
+- files: a map from the field name (eg, `fieldname` for `<input name=content type=file>`) to a list of files, each with properties:
   - path: the location on disk where the the file resides
   - name: the name of the file, as asserted by the uploader.